Medsaad/oraios-queries/README.md

         port: 5432
 });
 ```
-2) Attach your connection with pg-models:
+Then attach your connection with pg-models:
 ```javascript
 const { Connection, Model } = require('node-db-models');
 Connection.attach({